July 5, 2023

 Honestly, these help a ton.
 When you're cleaning the gutters on your home, you're going to be spending a lot of time on a ladder or on your roof.
 Stabilizers are simple ladder attachments that spread out the points of contact across the home, and they help keep you from becoming the next viral fail video by keeping you stable while you lean or scramble up onto your roof.

 You can pick one of these up for less than $60 at your local Home Depot and depending on which ladder you have you can find one that simply clicks onto one of the rungs.
-Here's a
+Here's a link in case you're interested.

 These have made my life so much easier when cleaning gutters.
 Like seriously, hand scooping sucks.
 It cuts up your fingers, gets a bunch of dirt and grime under your fingernails, and when you're finally finished your hands smell like fish.
 Funky, I know.
 But gutter scoops make your job way easier.
 They literally get under all those leaves, dirt, and grime, and keep everything a lot cleaner.
 I usually just carry a bucket with me as I scoop and oftentimes I can break off solid pieces of gunk 3 to 4 feet long and place them in my bucket.